gbmhunter/AutoElectricBlanket/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v1.0.0.0  2013/11/07 Code released as v1.0.0.0.
-v0.9.4.0  2013/11/07 Changed index.html URL so that it loads when going to root web site address.
+v1.0.0.1  2013/11/07 Added installation info about the Android app to the README. v1.0.0.0  2013/11/07 Code released as v1.0.0.0. v0.9.4.0  2013/11/07 Changed index.html URL so that it loads when going to root web site address.
 Fixed Android app URL so it points to the DynamicDNS URL. v0.9.3.0  2013/11/06 Increase switch input GPIO check time to make it more responsive to presses.